 In 1838, Sophia wrote a letter to her sister saying she didn’t want a husband – partly because of her health.
-She was soon engaged to Nathaniel Hawthorne.
+Soon after, though, she agreed to marry Nathaniel Hawthorne.

 After he had become a famous and respected man of letters, he looked back on his years spent under the eaves.

 "In this dismal chamber Fame was won," he wrote.